jals-es/frameworkphp_angular/README.md

 ## ABOUT THIS PROJECT

-    This is a web site made as a first website of 1DAW course.
+    This is a web site made as a third website of 1DAW course.
     The page is an online store of a restaurant chain.

 ## BUILT WITH